philzook58/souffle-egg/README.md

 And you just run it over and over.

-Counting on souffle ooeprational ordering is radically wrong However, souffle _does_ respect stratification
+Counting on souffle ooeprational ordering is radically wrong. ors are decoupled. heads are decoupled.
+However, souffle _does_ respect stratification